 Today’s digital bookkeeping trends, for instance, mean that companies have greater access to their records than ever before, and are capable of summoning up ancient deals in no time when it comes to ensuring they’re 100% compliant with tax laws.
 As the role of data in tax compliance has grown, so too have the regulations and guidance surrounding it, meaning CPAs, financiers, and data-gurus alike should all be busying themselves keeping up with new laws as they’re passed if they want to remain successful.

 Data sharing is taking over the accounting and tax scene for good reasons; there’s already ample evidence indicating that increased levels of data sharing among companies, governments, and everyday people will yield massive boons long into the future.
 States all over the country have already said they’re eager to see more data sharing, as it leads to greater numbers of business complying with tax laws and makes tax oversight easier for everyone, from small shop owners to government regulators.

 Not everything is figured out, of course; data analytics, data specialist, and the entire era of “big data” itself are still relatively new phenomena, and society will need more time before it figures them out entirely.
 That’s not stopping industries and government bodies around the world from adopting data sharing practices, however, as modern technology makes it easier than ever before to make more transactions and keep track of them easily.

 A necessary result of this, of course, is the evolution of data-standards and new tax regulations alongside of the growth of data sharing.
+This has implications for many indsutries, including law firms dealing with those injured in a vehicle accident.
 While data sharing is mostly a positive thing, like all technical innovations it will certainly have downsides that companies and governments alike must keep eyes out for as they adopt it with zeal.

 A new way to ensure compliance